Analytical Framework for Power System Strength: Generalization of system strength

 Sensitivity of the second-order dynamic of the voltage vector, represented through the second-order CF $\Delta\bar{\eta}''$, in real and imaginary parts ($\sigma$, $\gamma$), to changes in the current of the independent source $\Delta\bar{\imath}$, in active and reactive components ($\imath_{\rm p}$, $\imath_{\rm q}$).
 Formally:

 According to the proposed general formulation, voltage strength at a single bus is quantified through twelve individual indicators, four per strength order.
-In practice, some symmetries in actual power system models cause some indicators to be equal.
-Nevertheless, in the most general case each bus has a set of twelve individual strength indicators.
+In practice, some symmetries in actual power system models cause some indicators to be equal, such as $|S_{v\imath_{\rm q}}|\approx |S_{\theta\imath_{\rm p}}|$ and $|S_{v\imath_{\rm p}}|\approx |S_{\theta\imath_{\rm q}}|$.
+Nevertheless, in the most general case, each bus has a set of twelve individual strength indicators.
+A remarkable feature of our formulation is the clear domain of the indicators, facilitating their understanding by making their physical interpretation explicit.
 For instance, $S_{v\imath_{\rm q}}$ is the zero-order strength metric for the voltage's magnitude with respect to changes in reactive current injections. $S_{\gamma\imath_{\rm p}}$ is the second-order strength metric for the imaginary part of the second-order CF with respect to changes in the active current injections, and so forth.
+Identifying specific correlations between individual metrics and potential stability problems is out of the scope of the paper.
+However, we can safely anticipate that two of them, $S_{v\imath_{\rm q}}$ and $S_{\gamma\imath_{\rm p}}$, are closely related to the study of voltage stability and frequency stability, because of their close connection with conventional metrics, namely the SCL and nodal inertia, respectively.